How To Write A Dissertation Introduction Chapter:

 In Chapter One, the context of the study has been introduced.
 The research objectives and questions have been identified, and the value of such research argued.
 The limitations of the study have also been discussed.

-In Chapter Two, the existing literature will be reviewed to identify key skills development approaches and strategies within the context of fast-moving industries, especially technology-intensive industries.
+In Chapter Two, the existing literature will be reviewed and a foundation of theory will be laid out to identify key skills development approaches and strategies within the context of fast-moving industries, especially technology-intensive industries.

-In Chapter Three, the theoretical framework will be presented.
-The adoption of a qualitative, inductive research approach will be justified, and the broader research design will be discussed, including the limitations thereof.
+In Chapter Three, the methodological choices will be explored.
+Specifically, the adoption of a qualitative, inductive research approach will be justified, and the broader research design will be discussed, including the limitations thereof.

 So, as you can see from the example, this section is simply an outline of the chapter structure, allocating a short paragraph to each chapter.
 Done correctly, the outline will help your reader understand what to expect and reassure them that you’ll address the multiple facets of the study.